 Wireless DeX support

-One of the most significant new features of One UI 2.5 is Wireless DeX support.
-The feature lets you mirror your phone screen to a supported TV and use it as a touchpad to control the TV with multi-finger gestures.
+One of the most significant features of One UI 2.5 is Wireless DeX support.
+It lets you mirror your phone screen to a supported TV and use it as a touchpad to control the TV with multi-finger gestures.
 You can access this feature by tapping on the Samsung DeX icon in the quick panel.

 Samsung says that the Wireless DeX mode works best with its own TVs launched in 2019 or later.
 However, you can also use it with other smart TVs if they support phone mirroring.